 Each task must be performed on inundation rasters with Geoprocessing software to ensure compatibility with the FDST WebApp.
-Example methods are given in ESRI's ArcGIS, although any geoprocessing software can be used so long as it produces the same, consistent results.
-Additionally, the custom ArcGIS tools "Reclassify and Polygonize" and "Reproject, Resample, and Format FDST Rasters" were created to simplify the complex geoprocessing needed to upload rasters to the FDST.
-The ArcGIS toolbox will be shared along with the documentation.
-NOTE: a Spatial Analyst license is required to run these custom tools.
+Example methods are given in Esri's ArcGIS, although any geoprocessing software can be used so long as it produces the same, consistent results.
+Additionally, custom geoprocessing tools were created to simplify the complex geoprocessing needed to upload rasters to the FDST.
+The InFRM FDST toolbox is available as both a custom Esri Python Toolbox and a standalone Python script at https://code.usgs.gov/water/OTWSC/infrm-fdst-toolbox.
+Detailed documentation, example files, and instructions are located within the GitLab repository.

-ESRI ArcGIS Step-by-Step
+Esri ArcGIS Step-by-Step

-- 1. Censor values below 0.1 ft threshold and remove hydraulically disconnected areas - "Reclassify" tool (0-0.1, 0.1-MAX) - "Raster to Polygon" the reclassified raster, delete all but main inundation polygons, unless there is a specific reason to keep multiple inundation polygons. - "Extract by Mask" clip original inundation raster with polygon delineating extents of hydraulically connected inundation above 0.1 ft. - 2.
-Re-project raster to WGS84 Web Mercator (Auxiliary Sphere) - EPSG 3857 - Data Management Tools -> Projections and Transformations -> Raster -> Project Raster
+- 1. Censor values below 0.1 ft threshold and remove hydraulically disconnected areas - "Reclassify" tool (0-0.1, 0.1-MAX) - "Raster to Polygon" the reclassified raster, delete all but main inundation polygons, unless there is a specific reason to keep multiple inundation polygons. - "Extract by Mask" clip original inundation raster with polygon delineating extents of hydraulically connected inundation above 0.1 ft. - Re-project raster to WGS84 Web Mercator (Auxiliary Sphere) - EPSG 3857 - Data Management Tools -> Projections and Transformations -> Raster -> Project Raster

-Figure 10: Screenshot from ArcGIS showing disconnected attributes to be removed in Step 1.
+Figure 11: Screenshot from ArcGIS showing disconnected attributes to be removed in Step 1.

 - 3. Resample image to 3-meter cell size

 - Data Management Tools -> Raster -> Raster Processing -> Resample

 - Cell size = 3 (units should be in meters after re-projecting to EPSG 3857)

 - 4. Multiply raster values by 10 and round to the nearest integer value

 - Enter the following formula into "Raster Calculator"

-- Int(("YOUR\RASTER\ HERE.tif" \ 10) + 0.5)
+- Int(("YOUR_RASTER HERE.tif" 10) + 0.5)

 - 5. Convert raster data type to UInt16 and set NoData Value to 65535

 - "Copy Raster" Tool

-- Set Pixel Type to 16\BIT\UNSIGNED
+- Set Pixel Type to 16_BIT_UNSIGNED

 - Set NoData Value to 65535

 - Set Format to TIFF